detached64/qBitTrackerUpdater/README.md

 - If executed, the application will read the configuration file.
 If not found, it will create a default one.
 The settings created contain default values except for `QBitConfigPath`, which is completed automatically.
 - By default, the application prints nothing to the console.
 Check the log file `qBitTrackerUpdater.log` in the same directory for output.
 - The application does not require qBittorrent to be running or not.
+- You can create a file named `Extra.txt` in the same directory as the executable.
+This file can contain additional tracker URLs, one per line.
+The application will read this file and add the trackers to the list.
 - There is a sample configuration file [here](./docs/Settings.json) which containing several avaliable URLs.
 It is welcomed to contribute more URLs to the list.

 ## Build